 More Places to see Cherry Blossoms in Bonn

 If you’re in town for a full day and want to see more cherry blossom trees around Bonn, you’re in luck.
 If you can time it right, there are a few more places to catch those pretty flowers than just the famous cherry blossom street*.
 Click here to see an interactive map for these cherry blossom spots.

 - Breite Strasse (the famous “Altstadt” sign is located on this street)

 Other Things to do in Bonn

-There’s plenty to do in Bonn after gawking at the cherry blossoms.
+There’s plenty to do around the city after gawking at the cherry blossom avenue.
 I’ll be back to update this post as we have a personal experience for them.
-Click here to see an interactive map for theses spots.
+Click here to see an interactive map for these spots.